Instrument and Aggregate Module of the Soyuz spacecraft

 Instrumentation compartment, PO, is a drum-shaped pressure vessel, containing avionics, communications and control equipment.
 Among its avionics is primary guidance, navigation and flight control computers for the entire Soyuz spacecraft.
 A nitrogen gas is circulating through the section to remove heat generated by electronics.

-Propulsion compartment, AO, located at the very tail of the Soyuz, contains main engines, batteries, solar arrays and the main radiator with a total area of 8 square meters.
-The main engines inside AO are responsible for major orbit corrections and for the critical braking maneuver to reenter the atmosphere on the trip home.
+Instrument Compartment, AO, located at the very tail of the Soyuz, contains main engines, batteries, solar arrays and the main radiator with a total area of eight square meters.
+The Main Propulsion System (INSIDER CONTENT) inside AO are responsible for major orbit corrections and for the critical braking maneuver to reenter the atmosphere on the trip home.
 The engines, whose various versions were known as S5.35, S5.36, S5.37 and S5.62, burn nitrogen tetroxide and unsymmetrical dimetylhydrazin, also known as UDMH.
 The main engine and the backup S5.35.2000-0 engine, share their propellant tanks with smaller thrusters of the reaction control system, which provide precise orientation of the spacecraft in orbit, known as attitude control.

 The Soyuz-T modification introduce the use of 11D726 engine and 11D428 thrusters.